The Other Woman (The Real Other One In Every Relationship)

 Ah, women are such complex creatures, they don’t like to be managed.
 It is a delicate situation when two women have to share the management of a man’s life, which is precisely why the saans-bahu story lends itself to such drama.
 I realise of course that this entire post smacks of one-sidedness.
 For who knows after all, how the tables will turn once we are on the other side?
 Kyon ki saans bhi kabhi bahu thi, indeed.

-Posted on August 9, 2013, in Being Woman, I'm An Indian Woman, Relationships, Seriously speaking, The Sisterhood, Unholy Matrimony and tagged Indian mothers of boys, Mother-in-law, Power struggle between women, Saas-bahu, Women fighting over man.
+Posted on August 9, 2013, in Being Woman, I'm An Indian Woman, Parenthood, Relationships, Seriously speaking, The Sisterhood, Unholy Matrimony and tagged Earth Mother, Indian mothers, Indian mothers of boys, Mother, Mother-in-law, Motherhood, Power struggle between women, Saas-bahu, Women fighting over man.
 Bookmark the permalink.
-2 Comments.
+3 Comments.